Dissecting a Code Golf Challenge

 615

 The challenge is very tempting by its simplicity.
 However, according to codegolf.com, the best solution in Python was written in only 73 characters.
 At the meetup we got it down to 78 characters, but not less.
-So next weekend after the meetup I immersed into this challenge to get it down to 73.
+So the weekend after the meetup I immersed into this challenge to get it down to 73.
 And here are the results.

 Spoiler alert: this page contains the 73 character solution.